-Like a Chinese Oolong tea.
+Like a Chinese Oolong tea (see our article ‘The Beginner’s Guide To Different Types of Tea’ for info on Oolong and other teas).
 All teas are cured, whereas a herb is just dried, and Rooibos is cured.
 It is high in anti-oxidants and is a mild anti-spasmodic that can be given to little children and babies with feeding problems, and it relaxes you at night.

 Who built up the business of Rooibos tea?